12-Day Cambodia Photography Workshop

 - Angkor Wat, Ta Prohm and Bayon in the best light

-- Buddhist pagodas and monks life
+- Buddhist monasteries and the daily rituals of novice monks

-- Meet local families
+- Beautifully intimate meets with local families

-- Phnom Kulen waterfalls
+- Phnom Kulen waterfalls and sacred pagoda

-- Local life: markets and villages
+- Local life: markets, villages, workplaces and other daily activities

 - Life on the Tonle Sap lake: floating villages